St John Bosco Arts College

 - How is the decision made about what type and how much support my child receives?

-- The progress of all pupils is tracked closely throughout the academic year.
 On entry into Year 7, students will complete baseline tests and Cognitive Ability Tests to identify those who may need additional support.
 This information is used by the SENCO and key members of staff, who then make a decision on the appropriate type of support that is needed.
 This may include small group intervention, 1:1 literacy or numeracy coaching, specialist outreach support or pastoral support.
+This is a fluid process which benefits from continued monitoring.
+Interventions are regularly assessed to ensure that the appropriate level of support is maintained.
+The progress of all pupils is tracked closely throughout the academic year.

 - How are parents involved in the school?
 How can I be involved?

-- Throughout the academic year, parents are invited into school to meet with their child’s teachers to discuss progress.
-For students with SEND, parents can contact the college’s SENCO to discuss any specific concerns they may have.
+Parents are invited to annual Parent’s Evenings to meet with their child’s teachers to discuss progress.
+For students with SEND, parents can contact the college’s SENCO to discuss any specific concerns they may have and she will be available ay Year 7 Parent’s Evening.
 In addition to this, there may be the opportunity to seek election as a Parent Governor or to join the Parents Teacher Association.

 - Who can I contact for further information?